Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 1: Human social cues as feedback: perspectives from behavioral science

 \subsection{How do people behave when they detect another person's mistake?}

-The process of building mutual understanding can be achieved through grounding.
+Communication can be seen as a process of building mutual understanding about a context or situation.
+Mutual understanding can be achieved through grounding.
 Grounding sequences are communicative processes in dyadic interactions consisting of three stages: 1) one actor performs an action, 2) an addressee provides verbal or nonverbal feedback to signal understanding or correctness, and 3) the first actor acknowledges this signaling \cite{1991clark,2016hayes}.
-In the case of a bystander, they are not continuously part of the interaction but could borrow from similar dynamics.
+Grounding sequences can occur in all types of interactions, including erroneous interactions; similar processes are at play in non-dyadic interactions.
+The concept of using human social feedback for error detection in HRI builds upon the concept of grounding, as the human interactant provides feedback to signal correctness.

-When people detect another person's error, there is a neurological response that differs depending on how well we know the other person who is making the error \cite{kang2010your}.
-Prior work on social mimicry shows that, when people are able to see each other and failures occur, they communicate emotions non-verbally.
-Nonverbal behavior consists of all communicative aspects except speech \cite{mandal2014nonverbal}.
+What kind of feedback gets communicated when a mistake is made?
+A relevant psychological phenomenon to consider here is embarrassment.
+According to \citet{keltner1997embarrassment}, embarrassment, like shame, is a self-conscious emotion, but follows from the breaking of a convention rather than a moral mishap, and elicits amusement rather than sympathy from observers.
+Observers' reactions can be communicated verbally or non-verbally -- the non-verbal communication consisting of all communicative aspects except speech \cite{mandal2014nonverbal}.
 This includes a combination of gaze, facial expressions, nonverbal utterances, nodding, body position, and proxemics, among other gestures.
-Nonverbal communication is a key component in conveying empathy \cite{Haase1972}.
+Thus, nonverbal communication is a key component in conveying empathy \cite{Haase1972}.
 For instance, in the case of hurting oneself \cite{bavelas1986show}, people use facial expressions to communicate they understand how someone feels when they are physically hurt.